amino-os/Amino.Run/docs/design-docs/amino-run.md

 >For example, lock services (Figure 1.2) help applications provide consistency by avoiding conflicts, but programmers must still call the lock service at appropriate times to achieve consistency.
 Likewise, notification services help applications efficiently achieve reactivity by eliminating the need for polling; however, programmers must still send and subscribe to notifications correctly to propagate updates to other users.

-DM does have values.
-It is much easier to write leader election logics with `etcd`'s lease API.
-However, even with the support from etcd, writing a correct leader election logics is still tricky and can take about 500 lines of codes.
+DM does have value.
+It is much easier to write leader election logic with `etcd`'s lease API.
+However, even with the support from etcd, writing a correct leader election logic is still tricky and can take about 500 lines of codes.
 This is where DM shines.
 But DM logics can be added into micro-service framework as well.

 >BaaS systems meet some mobile/cloud requirements and help programmers meet the rest.
 They are highly available, responsive and scalable.
 They offer weak or no consistency, and some provide notifications for more efficient reactivity.
 However, the <span style="color:blue">application must still be stateless</span>, so programmers must checkpoint to the back-end (or log to a local disk) after every operation for fault-tolerance.
 Finally, <span style="color:blue">programmers typically cannot run application code on the more powerful and secure cloud servers.</span>

-Is Sapphire able to provide fault-tolerance to stateful applications?
+Is Amino.Run able to provide fault-tolerance to stateful applications?
 How does it do that?
 Why programmers cannot run application code on more powerful cloud servers?
 Are we talking about code offloading?

-> Sapphire is designed to deploy applications across mobile devices and cloud servers.
+> Aminno.Run is designed to deploy applications across mobile devices and cloud servers.
 # Questions

-* What unique competitive advantage will DCAP deliver?
-Why should developers chose DCAP, rather than other options like BaaS, Istio, etc?
+* What unique competitive advantage will Amino.Run deliver?
+Why should developers chose Amino.Run, rather than other options like BaaS, Istio, etc?

-* How do DCAP customers use DCAP?
+* How do Amino.Run customers use it?

-* What is the relationship between DCAP and server-less?
-How do we use DCAP idea to achieve server-less at anywhere and server-less at any scale?
+* What is the relationship between Amino.Run and 'Serverless'?
+How do we use the Amino.Run idea to achieve Serverless anywhere and Serverless at any scale?

-* What is DCAP?
+* What is Amino.Run?
 A platform, a SDK, or a combination of both?

-* What are the key technologies behind DCAP?
+* What are the key technologies behind Amino.Run?

 * How about we create a clone for every device on the cloud?